stoplightio/platform-docs/docs/6.-migrations/next.md

 One of the main goals for this new version of the Stoplight Platform has been to make it easier for you to integrate Stoplight into your existing workflows.
 In NEXT, we were locked into a single VCS provider, GitLab.
 Under the hood, every NEXT project is connected to a Stoplight hosted GitLab repository.

-So, the biggest difference between NEXT and the new Stoplight Platform is now you have control over which VCS provider your projects are stored in, making it easier for non-Stoplight users to contribute while continuing to use whatever tools they're comfortable with.
+The biggest difference between NEXT and the new Stoplight Platform is now you have control over what VCS provider your projects are stored in.
+This allows you to keep your source of truth in one location, making it easier for non-Stoplight users to contribute while continuing to use the tools they're comfortable with.

 ## When can I migrate?